 Before we get into the various types of classes and what you can expect, keep in mind that, as with any exercise program, you should first consult with your doctor.
 This is especially true if you have any medical conditions that limit your range of motion.

-Once you've started attending the various yoga classes available in your area, you'll notice a common denominator among them all: Their intention is to bring oneness into one's life, a special bond between the body, mind, and soul.
+Once you have started attending the various yoga classes available in your area, you will notice a common denominator among them all: Their intention is to bring oneness into one's life, a special bond between the body, mind, and soul.
 Regardless of the fact that this oneness is something we all carry within us on a daily basis, most people will discover that without a little assistance, it can be difficult to reach this place within ourselves.

 Different types of yoga can be difficult to distinguish.
 However, there are a few key distinctions that can assist you in determining which one is best for you.
-Whether you're looking for a high-impact yoga class to help you lose weight quickly, or you're just looking for a way to relieve arthritis or other chronic pain, there is a yoga class that will be ideal for you!
+Whether you are looking for a high-impact yoga class to help you lose weight quickly, or you are just looking for a way to relieve arthritis or other chronic pain, there is a yoga class that will be ideal for you!

 Hatha yoga (which means "union") uses both physical and breathing exercises to help the mind relax.
 This type of yoga is thought to aid in the attainment of enlightenment.
 Raga, Mantra, and Tantra are some of the yoga styles that have evolved from Hatha.
 All of these are considered philosophical styles of yoga that aim to improve a person's mental state.
 Hatha yoga classes frequently require their students to adhere to certain dietary restrictions as well as ethical codes of conduct.